sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 </tr>
 </table>

-USB-B will be used to store deployment, recovery scripts and sample answer files.
-Please see *Creating My USB-B* section to create your own USB-B
+USB-B will be used to store deployment, recovery scripts, and sample answer files.
+Please see *Creating My USB-B* section to create your own USB-B.

-**Procedures throughout the document are highly dependent on the sample files contained in** USB-B **therefore it is recommended to complete Creating My** USB-B **section before starting **
+Procedures throughout the document are highly dependent on the sample files contained in USB-B, therefore it is recommended to complete Creating My USB-B section before starting.

-## Customizations Throughout the document
+## Customizations throughout the document

 | **Pass**        | **Setting**                              | **Action**                                                            |
 |-----------------|------------------------------------------|-----------------------------------------------------------------------|